No. 76 Squadron RAF: Halifaxes

 The squadron reformed shortly on 30 April 1940 at RAF West Raynham as a Hampden unit before being disbanded on 2 May 1940.
 On 1 May 1941, the squadron reformed properly at RAF Linton-on-Ouse as the second Handley Page Halifax bomber squadron, part of the newly created No. 4 Group, RAF Bomber Command.
 The Squadron moved to RAF Middleton St. George in June 1941, returning to Linton-on-Ouse in July 1942.
 The squadron moving again, this time to RAF Holme-on-Spalding Moor in June 1943 as part of a policy to allow the newly formed Canadian 6 Group to use the better equipped RAF stations that had been built pre-war.
 The Squadron had a substantial number of Norwegian pilots and aircrew.

 From August 1942 to April 1943, No. 76 Squadron was commanded by Wing Commander Leonard Cheshire.

 Dakotas

-With the rest of No. 4 Group, No. 76 Squadron was transferred to RAF Transport Command in May 1945, re-equipping with Douglas Dakotas, shortly thereafter moving to RAF Broadwell.
-It moved to India in September the same year, where it was disbanded on 1 September 1946 at Palam Airport by being re-numbered to No. 62 Squadron.
+No. 76 Squadron was transferred to RAF Transport Command in May 1945, re-equipping with Douglas Dakotas, and moving to RAF Broadwell before moving on to India in September 1945.
+Twelve months later on 1 September 1946 it was disbanded at Palam Airport by being re-numbered to No. 62 Squadron.